typpo/astrokit/README.md

 ## Installation

-1. Install virtualenv (`sudo apt-get install python-virtualenv` on Debian/Ubuntu).
+Install virtualenv (`sudo apt-get install python-virtualenv` on Debian/Ubuntu).
 Also install redis (`sudo apt-get install redis-server`).

-2. Create a virtualenv in the astrokit dierctory: `virtualenv venv`.
+Create a virtualenv in the astrokit dierctory: `virtualenv venv`.

-3. Enter the environment (you'll have to do this each time you want to run astrokit in a new terminal): `source venv/bin/activate`
+Enter the environment (you'll have to do this each time you want to run astrokit in a new terminal): `source venv/bin/activate`

+Setup the astrometry analyzer: `./astrometry/setup/setup.sh`.
+This will take some time.

-4. Run it:  `./manage.py runserver`.
+Run it:  `./manage.py runserver`.

-5. Postgres is optional but used in production:
+Postgres is optional but used in production:

     sudo apt-get install postgresql postgresql-server-dev-9.4